F5Networks/f5-openstack-lbaasv2-driver/docs/includes/topic_l2-l3-segmentation-modes.rst

 SNAT Mode and SNAT Address Counts
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+.. tip:: SNATs ensure that server responses always return through the BIG-IP; they also allow you to hide the source addresses of server-initiated requests from external devices.
+Use of SNATs is recommended to ensure traffic is routed through the BIG-IP properly.

 - ``f5_snat_mode``: Value must be True or False; indicates whether or not `SNATs`_ should be used.

-.. tip:: SNATs should be used when you need to ensure that server responses always return through the BIG-IP® system, or when you want to hide the source addresses of server-initiated requests from external devices.

 - ``f5_snat_addresses_per_subnet``: Value must be an integer; indicates the number of `self IP`_ addresses the BIG-IP should put in a SNAT pool for each subnet associated with a self IP.

 - ``f5_common_external_networks``: Value must be True or False; when set to True, traffic on all Neutron networks for which the router type is ``external`` will be routed according to the global routing table.

 .. topic:: Example